mahou-anisphia/mahou-anisphia/README.md

 Instead of accepting it, I'm rebuilding from the ground up.

-**Current Mission:** Transform from AI-Driven Software Engineer to Software Engineer through systematic learning and deliberate practice.
+**Current Mission:** Transform from AI-assisted delivery to First-Principles Engineering.

 **The Goal:** Build things that matter, with skills that transfer anywhere in the world.